jharris10/azure-svcs-hub/README.md

  If bootstraping with default configuration file is used default credentials are:
  - Username: paloalto
- - Password: PaloAlt0!123!!
+ - Password: PaloAlt0123!

 #  Deployment Instructions

 Create the resourece groups required.
 The current version of the template requires four resource groups.
-The resource groups are stored in variables in the deployAzure.json template
+The resource groups are stored in the parameters file parameters.json template

 1. Egress firewall resource group - Default 'egressfwrg'
 - `az group create --name egressfwrg